11 min read

 Wool winter cap, balaclava, sunglasses, boonie hat, bandana.

-Water wickingshirt, long underwear shirt(thermals), t-shirts, light inner jacket, outer heavy jacket (water resistant), rain jacket (with hood), parka, and camouflage poncho for when you do want to hide.
+Water-wicking shirt, long underwear shirt(thermals), t-shirts, light inner jacket, outer heavy jacket (water resistant), rain jacket (with hood), parka, and camouflage poncho for when you do want to hide.

 Winter Gloves, leather work gloves, fingerless wool gloves

-heavy duty belt, long underwear, roomy cargo pants (water resistant), rain pants
+Heavy-duty belt, long underwear, roomy cargo pants (water resistant), rain pants

-moisture wicking inner socks, wool outer socks, comfortable hiking boots, water socks (so you don’t get your boots wet should you need to cross a river or stream).
+Moisture wicking inner socks, wool outer socks, comfortable hiking boots, water socks (so you don’t get your boots wet should you need to cross a river or stream).

 Mylar blanket, mylar sleeping bag, lightweight tarp, bivvy, sleeping bag, wool blanket, all weather tent, foam pad or Therm-a-Rest.
 There are many variations of these items.
 Do your research and find the best items for your climate.
 While Mylar blankets are not your best option, they are lightweight and will be useful if you need something fast…but don’t make them your primary form of shelter.
 I do recommend having a few of these blankets since they take up very little room.